civican/legisinfo/43-2/bills/C-205/bill_text.md

 ## Summary

-This enactment amends the `Health of Animals Act` to make it an offence to enter a place in which animals are kept, or take in any animal or thing, if doing so could reasonably result in the exposure of the animals to a disease or toxic substance that is capable of affecting or contaminating them.
+This enactment amends the `Health of Animals Act` to make it an offence to enter, without lawful authority or excuse, a place in which animals are kept if doing so could result in the exposure of the animals to a disease or toxic substance that is capable of affecting or contaminating them.

 Her Majesty, by and with the advice and consent of the Senate and House of Commons of Canada, enacts as follows: